jerin-t-andrews/jerin-t-andrews/README.md

 ## Hi there 👋

 I'm Jerin Andrews, and I attend The University of Texas at Austin, where I am majoring in Electrical and Computer Engineering.
-Because backend web development and infrastructure are so dependent on system design, these are the areas in which I'm most interested, and I'm currently searching for internships in these fields.
+With a strong interest in system design, I've become particularly passionate about backend web development and infrastructure, and I'm currently on the lookout for internships in these fields.
 <!--
 **jerin-t-andrews/jerin-t-andrews** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.